gregsaun/prusa_i3_bear_upgrade/half_upgrade/README.md

 ## What's new in v2.0 ?

-* Now use M5x12mm on Y motor mount (instead of M5x15mm) to easily remove all motor screws when tightened to the frame
+* Use smaller screws on Y motor mount to easily remove all motor screws when tightened to the frame
 * Improved manual
 * Stronger rod holders (and use less plastics)
-* PSU lower mount not use pockets for nuts to ease assembly
+* PSU lower mount uses pockets for nuts to ease assembly
-* Feet use M5x12 as well
+* Feet are thinner
 * Nicer LCD supports
 * Minor improvements for better printing quality and durability